 During Chapter 2, you hear a Cat-Bee’s creepy voice telling you that you ‘need to get out of here’, followed up by a playful giggle and a ‘just kidding’.
 Beyond these brief appearances, we don’t know too much about her, but we’re sure we’ve not seen the last of her just yet.

 More candy!
 Nom nom nom.
-Playtime Co. created Candy Cat back in 1979, and her Digital Collectible profile describes her as ‘a free-spirited icon’ who ‘always marches to the beat of her own drums’ and ‘is a favourite amongst children who have been known to indulge in sweets’.
+Playtime Co. created Candy Cat back in 1979, and her Digital Collectible profile describes her as ‘a free-spirited icon’ who ‘always marches to the beat of her own drums’ and ‘is a favorite amongst children who have been known to indulge in sweets’.

 A chunky blue cat with a wide open mouth and a long, pink tongue, Candy Cat is a gluttonous gal who makes her main, in-game appearance as a cardboard cutout which you can ‘feed’ by hitting a big red button.
 In the Chapter 2 ‘assessment forms’ we learn that she was assigned to an orphan girl named Makayla Hyssop.
 Many players theorise that the soul of Makayla now resides inside Candy Cat.